Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/pmgr/pmgr.rst

 Page content management
 =======================

-This interface used to edit ηCMS pages in non visual mode.
+This interface is used to edit ηCMS pages in non visual mode.
 All registered ηCMS users have an access to it.

 Users having `admin` or `admin.structure` access permissions